 - You live in a shared house and everyone uses the internet

-- You like to watch catch-up TV on BBC iPlayer
+- You like to watch catch-up TV

 - You download video games and play them online with friends

-- You use a music streaming service, such as Spotify
+- You use a music streaming service such as Spotify

-- Your TV is an internet-connected smart TV
+- You have an internet-connected smart TV

-Can I work out how much data I use?
+How much data do I use?

-We’ve listed a few things you might do online, along with how much data they use.
+We’ve listed a few things you might do online, along with how much data they typically use.
 If you’re a regular user of data-heavy activities, you’ll probably benefit from unlimited broadband.

-Download a document: 2 MB
+Download a document - 2 MB

-Download a music track: 4 MB
+Download a song - 4 MB

-Stream one hour HD video: 2 GB
+Stream 1hr of HD video - 2 GB

-Download a HD film: 4 GB
+Download a HD movie - 4 GB

 What’s a fair usage policy?

-What’s a capped broadband deal?
+What’s a limited download broadband deal?

 The advantage of this type of deal is that it might work out cheaper if you’re an occasional internet user.
-But you might face extra charges if you want to use more data or your provider might reduce your broadband speed to a crawl.
+But you might face extra charges if you exceed your limit.

 How can I get a good deal on unlimited broadband?